tudorflanja/proiect-php-app/README.md

 ## 📂 Project Structure

 - `assets/` – Contains CSS styling for layout and UI elements
+- `courses/` – CRUD operations for courses
+- `db/` – SQL dump or schema for database creation
+- `enrollments/` – CRUD operations for enrollments
 - `inc/` – Common includes: database connection, authentication, header, and footer
 - `students/` – CRUD operations for students
-- `courses/` – CRUD operations for courses
-- `enrollments/` – CRUD operations for enrollments
-- `db/` – SQL dump or schema for database creation
+- `.gitignore` – Specifies which files and folders should be ignored by Git
+- `README.md` – Full project documentation and setup instructions
 - `login.php` – User authentication page
 - `logout.php` – Ends the user session
+- `test_db.php` – Verifies successful connection to the MySQL database
 - `users_seed.php` – Script that creates a default admin user
-- `test_db.php` – Verifies successful connection to the MySQL database

 ---